AvolitesLtd/TitanManual/website/versioned_docs/version-16.0/controlling-fixtures/fixture-groups.md

 fixtures in the order you want.
 If you press a fixture twice, it will show an X indicating that it is not part of the sequence.

-### Fixture Layout
+### Group Layout

 <Video videoId="9S5nQmVpPNs" title="Fixture Layout" />

-To change the 2D fixture layout:
+To change the 2D fixture layout for the group:

 1. Press <Keys.HardKey>Group</Keys.HardKey>
 2. Select the group you want to edit.
 3. Press <Keys.SoftKey>Edit Layout</Keys.SoftKey>.
-The Layout Editor window will open.
+The Group Layout Editor window will open.

 Initially fixtures will be all in a row.
 You can reposition the fixtures anywhere on the screen by dragging them.
 Or press a fixture to select